OlyDLG/selectedsolutionsdotnet/index.md

             free and secure!" align="middle" border="0" type="image"></form>
 </p>

-General Disclaimers: Solutions to problems from published texts are provided for informational purposes only&mdash;students are advised that they will learn best if, and in any event should always first try to, solve each problem before consulting the solution(s) provided here.&nbsp; In addition, though every effort has been made to proofread and assess the validity of each solution, missed typographical and computational errors are inevitable, thus these solutions are provided <q>as-is,</q> with no guarantees whatsoever, expressed or implied, of any kind, including those of correctness or suitability for any specific purpose.&nbsp; Corrections are welcome and should be directed to [selectedsolutionsdotnet@gmail.com](mailto:selectedsolutionsdotnet@gmail.com).
+<b>General Disclaimers</b>: Solutions to problems from published texts are provided for informational purposes only&mdash;students are advised that they will learn best if, and in any event should always first try to, solve each problem before consulting the solution(s) provided here.&nbsp; In addition, though every effort has been made to proofread and assess the validity of each solution, missed typographical and computational errors are inevitable; thus these solutions are provided <q>as-is,</q> with no guarantees whatsoever, expressed or implied, of any kind, including those of correctness or suitability for any specific purpose.&nbsp; Corrections are welcome and should be directed to [selectedsolutionsdotnet@gmail.com](mailto:selectedsolutionsdotnet@gmail.com).

-<b>Long pages may take a few seconds to load completely, i.e., correctly formatted</b>.
+Long pages and/or pages with dynamically-generated graphs may take a few seconds to load completely, i.e., correctly formatted.

-## Featured "Exercise" (Original Work)

-<b>\*</b> Goldsmith, D. L., 2020, [<i>Modeling U. S. A. COVID-19 Case Growth: An "Exercise" in Exponential and Logistic Regression, With an Emphasis on the Concept of Doubling Time</i>](http://www.selectedsolutions.net/COVID-19/COVID19.html),  SelectedSolutions.net, Olympia, WA.

 ## Text Solution Sets